vlad-lis/IH_DA_FT_JAN_2023/Class_Materials/SQL_MYSQL/Activities/Activities.md

 + a game is played between two teams (referred to as host_team and guest_team) and has a date (such as May 11th, 2017) and a score (such as 4 to 2).

-Please construct clean ERD Diagram for the NHL database.
+Please construct a clean ERD Diagram for the NHL database.

 Source: California State University